Noise, noise, noise. Life these days is so filled up with busy noise, of children, husbands, house, TV, or just things around us.

 Playing: High School Story

-Working On: GED Exam prep with GED Easy, I passes all GED language practice tests. next stage Math
+Working On: GED prep with MyCareerTools.
+I passed the GED language practice tests.
+Next stage: Math

 Thinking: That I need to find that article I’ve been looking for.